aaronbloomfield/slp/docs/hw-frameworks.md

 - That page makes some assumptions as to what is installed, which are all valid for both the VirtualBox image and the course server
 - To create the Rails application, you just enter `rails new railshw -d mysql` in your home directory (this is in section 3.2 of that web page; be sure to name it `railshw` so the URL is correct)

 Since you will be using the same database for all three frameworks, you will want to have each Ruby table have given prefix.
-You can do this by editing the three files in config/environments/ (the files are: development.rb, production.rb, and test.rb), and adding the following line to each (here, `ruby_` is the prefix, but use whatever you would like, within reason).
+You can do this by editing *all* three files in config/environments/ (the files are: development.rb, production.rb, and test.rb), and adding the following line to each (here, `ruby_` is the prefix, but use whatever you would like, within reason).
 This line can go at the end, just before the last line (which is `end`).

 ```
 config.active_record.table_name_prefix = "ruby_"